llywelynhughes/LAT/README.md

 NOTE: .tif images are incompatible with some functions of the image processing toolbox.

 # Latest Release
+v2.2 - Strut analysis feature to analyse multiple struts in one go.

 v2.1 - Automatic binarisation thresholding with Otsu method and removed bug with UIFigure disapearing behind window when uigetfile is used.

 v2.0 - Ability to mask boundaries onto a CAD image for direct comparison.
 Updated UI for an improved and clearer experience.